llvm/circt/docs/RationaleRTL-SV.md

 such, transformations should aim to reduce redundancy, eliminate useless constructs (e.g. eliminate empty ifdef and if blocks), etc.

+## Symbols and Visibility

+Verilog has a broad notion of what can be named outside the context of its declaration.
+This is compounded by the many tools which have additional source files which refer to verilog names (e.g. tcl files).
+However, we do not what to require that every wire, register, instance, localparam, port, etc which can be named not be touched by passes.
+We want only entities marked as public facing to impede transformation.

+For this reason, wires, registers, and instances may optionally define a symbol.
+When the symbol is defined, the entity is considered part of the visible interface and should be preserved in transformation.
+Entities without a symbol defined are considered private and may be changed by transformation.

+### Implementation constraints

+Currently, MLIR restricts symbol resolution to looking in and downward though any nested symbol tables when resolving symbols.
+This assumption has implications for verification, the pass manager, and threading.
+Until symbol references are more general, SV and RTL dialects do not define symbol tables for modules.
+Therefore, wires, registers, and interfaces exist in the same namespace as modules.
+It is encouraged that one prefaces the names to avoid conflict with modules.
+The symbol names on these entities has no bearing on the output verilog, each of these entities has a defined way to assign its name (SSA value name for wires and regs, a non-optional string for instances).

+As MLIR symbol support improves, it is desired to more to per-module symbol tables and to unify names with symbol names.

+### Ports

+Module ports are remotely namable entities in Verilog, but are non easily named with symbols.
+A suggested workaround is to attach a wire to a port and use it's symbol for remote references.

+Instance ports have a similar problem.

 ## Future Directions

 There are many possible future directions that we anticipate tackling, when and